hunter-teacher-cert/currdev_unit_plan-java-party/README.md

 Total length: 5 months (taught as a supplement to the standard curriculum over the course of the school year)

 (list each lesson with main topic(s))

+Standard:  9-12.CT.4 Implement a program using a combination of student-defined and third-party functions to organize the computation
 Java Lab 1 - October:  ASCII Art
 Textbook Reading:  pp. 7-20
 AP CSA Lite Lab 1 - Standard:  The program displays the student’s name in ASCII art on multiple lines.
 ASCII art is a larger image made up of smaller printable characters that can be created with a computer keyboard.